dentolos19/AniListNet/README.md

 var client = new AniClient();

 Console.WriteLine("Search results for \"one piece\"");
-var results = await client.SearchMediaAsync("one piece"); // searches for the term foreach (var item in results.Data)
+var results = await client.SearchMediaAsync("one piece"); // searches for the term "one piece" foreach (var item in results.Data)
     Console.WriteLine($"  {item.Format}: {item.Title.PreferredTitle}");
 Console.WriteLine();